sboily/asteridex4/README.md

 Enabled your CTI login/password to your user and connect to asteridex4 with it.

+This fork use the postgres database from xivo.
+If you want to add new entries, use the phonebook in the xivo web interface.

 Screenshots
 -----------

 ![login screenshot](/screenshots/login.png?raw=true "login")

 ![main screenshot](/screenshots/main.png?raw=true "main")